grafana/tempo/docs/tempo/website/configuration/azure.md

 ---
-title: Azure Permissions and Management
+title: Azure permissions and management
 weight: 3
 ---

-# Azure Blob Storage Permissions and Management
+# Azure blob storage permissions and management

-In order for Tempo to authenticate to and access Azure blob storage, the following configuration is required:
+For Tempo to authenticate to and access Azure blob storage, the following configuration is required:

 - Storage Account name specified in the configuration file as `storage-account-name` or in the environment variable `AZURE_STORAGE_ACCOUNT`
 - Credentials for accessing the Storage Account; can be one of the following